 It Is Essential For Time Management

 You can avoid that if you have been working hard before the exams.
-You can practice with maths past questions, practicing with it is like sitting for the actual exam, time yourself when practicing or let someone time you.
+You can practice with maths past questions, practising with it is like sitting for the actual exam, time yourself when practising or let someone time you.

 You Have Time To Learn From A Tutor

 If you want to engage the services of a maths tutor you should know that it is only effective if you planned to start the tuition ahead of time.

 Before the exams, you have the time to learn from a tutor, someone who can help you prepare for the SSCE maths.
 It is a highly effective way of preparing for the exams because they can help you revise and practice maths past questions, etc.